 In-network (aka “contracted dentists”) dentists sign contracts with dental insurance companies promising to charge pre-determined amounts for certain services.
 The pre-determined amounts are oftentimes significantly lower than what any office would normally be willing to charge.
 Why would a dentist be willing to charge so much less?
 Because the insurance companies swear that in-network dentists get more patients.
 In a perfect world, the increase in the volume of patients would make up for the lower cost of services (quantity over quality).

 Of course, it doesn’t always work that way.
 The extreme discounts that contracted dentists have to give may be good for patients’ pockets but they can force dentists to cut dangerous corners.
 A great example is dental labs.
-For a lot of dental procedures, dental labs are required to make the necessary materials (like retainers, dentures, bridges, etc.) The price you pay at a non-contracted dentist covers that lab cost but at an in-network dentist, the office may have to absorb those lab costs.
+A lot of dental procedures require dental labs to make the necessary materials (like retainers, dentures, bridges, etc.) The price you pay at a non-contracted dentist covers that lab cost.
+At an in-network dentist, the office may have to absorb those lab costs.
 After a while of this, the dentist may decide to use a cheaper lab that doesn’t make as good of products but offers lower prices.
 Patients may get a cheap denture from their in-network dentist but because the office had to cut corners to make enough money, the denture probably won’t last.

 This is another big myth that our new patients come in with.
-There are very few, if any, non-contracted offices that force their patients to call and file their own insurance.
+There are very few, if any, out-of-network offices that force their patients to call and file their own insurance.
 Why?
 Because if you’ve never filed insurance before, you’re probably not going to do it correctly.
 As with most things dental insurance companies do, filing is a complicated process.
-In our office, we have a member of our team who does it all day so she knows the lingo and how to get it done efficiently and correctly.
+In our office, we have a member of our team who does it all day.
+She knows the lingo and how to get it done efficiently and correctly.
 When you come in as a new patient, we’ll take a look at your insurance, explain your benefits and, after your appointment, file your insurance for you.

 Dental work is the same way.
 If you go to a contracted dentist and get poor work done, you can’t expect it to last forever (or even a few years).
 You’ll pour more money into your dental health because the in-network dentist wasn’t able to deliver quality treatment during your first appointment.
 What seemed cheaper at the start often times ends up much more expensive then what an out-of-network dentist would’ve charged right off the bat.